hpc/charliecloud/doc/ch-image.rst

    The authorization dance is different from the typical UNIX approach, where there is a separate login sequence before any content requests are made.
-   The client starts by simply making the HTTP request it wants (e.g., to :code:`GET` an image manifest), and if the registry doesn't like the client's token (or if there is no token because the client doesn't have one yet), it replies with HTTP 401 Unauthorized, but crucially it also provides instructions in the response header on how to get a token.
+   The client starts by simply making the HTTP request it wants (e.g., to :code:`GET` an image manifest), and if the registry doesn’t like the client’s token (or if there is no token because the client doesn’t have one yet), it replies with HTTP 401 Unauthorized, but crucially it also provides instructions in the response header on how to get a token.
 The client then follows those instructions, obtains a token, re-tries the request, and